BukolaEasy/LITA-CAPSTONE-Project/README.md

 The data used is provided by Incubator Hub.
 The data was provided in Excel workbook format, making it accessible for analysis.

 ### Tool used
--	Microsoft EXCEL was used for the initial exploration of this dataset, clean and summaries the total sales by product region and months [Cleaned dataset]()
+-	Microsoft EXCEL was used for the initial exploration of this dataset, clean and summaries the total sales by product region and months

-- SQL structure Query Language was used for Querying of data
+- SQL- Structure Query Language was used for Querying of data
 - Power BI was used for the visualization
+- GitHub for Portfolio Building

+### Data Cleaning and Preparation
+  in the initial phase of Data cleanind and preparations, the following action ere performened
+  1. Data Inspection
+  2. Data Cleaning and Formatting

+### DATA STRUCTURE
+The dataset contains:
+- Order ID,
+- Customer ID,
+- Product,
+- Region,
+- Order Date,
+- Quantity,
+- Unit Price.

 ### Key Performing Indicators (KPIs) used for this analysis include:
 1. Total sales by product, region, and month.
 2. Total sales for each product category.